G-DLP/gdlp.co.uk/content/posts/chop-protocol-diary-pots-long-covid.md

 Fml.
 I finished Month 1 at the end of May, got 1 week into Month 2 and then I had to stop.
 I got food poisoning that drained the life out of me and it took me that long to recover, because Long Covid has fucked my immune system, that I lost all strength, all stamina, all the colour in my cheeks and whatever.
 I am restarting the ENTIRE THING here at the END OF JULY because of how bad I feel.
 Plus it's summer, and POTS can't do summer, so my body is just fucking empty.
 I'm literally going back to Month 1, Day 1.
 See you in nine years when I finally get to Month 2

-## MONTH 2 PROPER / as of september 19th
+## MONTH 2 PROPER / posted: september 19th

 oooo-weeeee. after restarting everything, i've finally finished month 2 and i'm FeeEeeeEeliiing Gooooood dum badum badum badum dunununun